Cross-Contamination: What It Is and How to Avoid It

 Some foods carry and support the growth of pathogens more easily than others.
 They're referred to as Potentially Hazardous Foods (or PHFs).
 The list of PHFs includes leafy greens, raw eggs or meat, unpasteurized milk, soft cheese, deli meat, or bean sprouts.
 Leftover foods should be handled and reused with caution.

-You need to be careful with PHFs to prevent contamination of other ingredients or food that’s ready to be served.
+It would be best if you were careful with PHFs to prevent contamination of other ingredients or food ready to be served.

-People can introduce or play a part in the transfer of pathogens or contaminants to food.
-A common source of foodborne illness is food service workers coming to work while they’re ill.
+People can introduce or participate in transferring pathogens or contaminants to food.
+A common source of foodborne illness is food service workers coming to work while ill.
 People can also contaminate food by not washing their hands in the right way at the right time.

 Educating staff and consistently enforcing certain rules can reduce or eliminate all kinds of cross-contamination.
-However, it means you need to take precautions at every level of operations.
+However, it means you must take precautions at every level of operations.
+So how can an operation prevent cross-contamination in a self-service area?

 Tips to Avoid Cross-Contamination During Purchasing and Receiving

-You have limited control over cross-contamination that takes place before the food arrives at your business.
+You have limited control over cross-contamination before the food arrives at your business.
 Your best defense is to be careful during purchasing and delivery.
 That includes:

 - Purchasing only from reputable suppliers